Dreams Come True (Judee Sill album)

-Dreams Come True is the third official album release by singer and songwriter Judee Sill.
+Dreams Come True is the third official album released by singer and songwriter Judee Sill.
 A double CD released on Water Records in 2005, the album mainly contains work originally recorded in the seventies as potential material for a third album on Asylum Records.
 A combination of Sill's health and drug problems and lack of interest in the market prevented the completion of the album in the seventies but a renewed interest in her work led to the release of this set, which also includes film footage from 1973.

 Songs

-Despite the lack of commercial success for Sill's two albums Judee Sill and Heart Food, which led to the end of her contract to Asylum Records and the end of her association with David Geffen, Sill's music was critically acclaimed and she continued to write songs.
+Despite the lack of commercial success for Sill's two albums Judee Sill and Heart Food, which led to the end of her contract with Asylum Records and the end of her association with David Geffen, Sill's music was critically acclaimed and she continued to write songs.

 Sill recorded early versions for a planned third album, Dreams Come True, in 1974 at Mike Nesmith's studios.
 Songs like "That's the Spirit" and "Things are Lookin' Up" show a more carefree approach in comparison to Sill's earlier songs, especially considering her frustration at her lack of commercial success.